Bowflex Treadmill 22 Review

 What Other Treadmills Should You Consider?

 Short on space but still want a great workout?
 The Echelon Stride folds down to an impressively slim size for storage and still provides a solid exercise quality.
-It makes some compromises in tread size and incline adjustment compared to the Treadmill 22, a tradeoff for its storable convenience, but it costs significantly less while taking up very little room in your apartment.
+It makes some compromises in tread size and incline adjustment compared to the Treadmill 22, a tradeoff for its storable convenience, but it costs significantly less while taking up very little space.
 Do you like the immersive trainer-led scenic runs, walks, and hikes on the iFit app?
 Then look no further than the NordicTrack Commercial 1750.
-With a large running surface, 12-mph top speed, -3 to +15 incline, and excellent integration with the iFit app, including AutoAdjust speed and incline changes, it is one of our favorites, not to mention that it costs a bit less.
+With a large running surface, 12-mph top speed, -3 to +15 incline, and excellent integration with the iFit app, including AutoAdjust speed and incline changes, it is one of my favorites, not to mention that it costs a bit less.